Filter by attributes

 Wild Plum (Prunus spp.)

 Wild plums often create dense thickets unless thinned.
 Thickets can provide shelter for birds and mammals.
 May have thorns.
 Fruit is edible but not as sweet as cultivated varieties.
+Fruit production may be better with multiple trees.

 From $14.00